Information about Duchenne muscular dystrophy research at Texas A&M

 Texas A&M University appreciates this opportunity to correct and clarify misleading information regarding our Duchenne muscular dystrophy research, which has been distributed repeatedly by the animal rights group PETA for more than two years.
-We would like for Rolling Stone magazine and its readers to have all of the facts involving this important inquiry because the research benefits both humans and animals.
+We would like readers to have all of the facts involving this important inquiry because the research benefits both humans and animals.

 Human clinical trials, based in part on studies in dogs that are currently are underway:

-- Data from the Duchenne muscular dystrophy research conducted at Texas A&M University’s Department of Veterinary Integrative Biosciences led to permission being given by the U.S. Food and Drug Administration for a company to conduct a human clinical trial for young people suffering from the disease.
+- Data from the Duchenne muscular dystrophy research conducted at Texas A&M University’s Department of Veterinary Integrative Biosciences led to permission being given by the U.S. Food and Drug Administration for companies to conduct human clinical trials for young people suffering from the disease.

 - The gene therapy aims to deliver a healthy and synthetic version of the dystrophin gene—which is a protein that DMD patients lack that’s responsible for muscle movement—to cells to overcome the protein deficiency.